Syrian government orders seizure of assets of Assad's cousin Makhlouf

-The document, stamped May 19 and signed by the Syrian finance minister, said the "precautionary seizure" aimed to guarantee payment of sums owned to the Syrian telecom regulatory authority.
-Once at the heart of Assad's inner circle, Makhlouf has quarrelled with the authorities over funds which the government says are owed by his mobile phone company Syriatel.
-The unprecedented public tussle has uncovered a rare rift in the ruling elite.
+The document, stamped May 19 and signed by the finance minister, said the "precautionary seizure" aimed to guarantee payment of sums owned to the telecom regulatory authority.
+Once at the heart of Assad's inner circle, Makhlouf has quarrelled with the authorities over funds which they say are owed by his mobile phone company Syriatel.
+The unprecedented public tussle has uncovered a rift in the ruling elite.

 - READ MORE ON: